-This is tricky because what you’re good at would not always be linked to your purpose.
+This is tricky because what you’re good at would not always be linked to your life purpose.
 So, not being proficient in an area doesn’t mean it’s not your life purpose.
 You can always educate yourself on the subject later.

 A question that you need to ask yourself is what do you enjoy doing everyday effortlessly.
 This is something that you love to do but exerts the least amount of energy.

 If you wake up in the morning what will be the first thing you want to do?

 Your day doesn’t involve your kids or partner.
 It’s about YOU.

 What makes you happy?
 What do you look forward to?
 Or what energizes you?

 You’re well rested, the kids are out with grandma having fun, and hubby is out with the boys.
 The house is clean there is nothing on the to-do list.
 You have a free day to do you.